Sophia-de-Avalon/de-avalon-research/Contact.md

 ## Site Updates<br>

 **17 December 2025**<br>
-Added pages for 1. interactive conceptual frameworks 2.
+Added pages for 1.
+Interactive conceptual frameworks 2.
 Contact page and email 3.
 References pertaining to academic mentions in the website.

 **16 December 2025**<br>